Waking Up from Reasonable

 “He left.
 He’s gone.
 He’s dead.
 Imagine he’s dead,” Mom said.

 I sat on my carpeted floor, naked except for panties, slumped back against my unmade bed.
 My bare legs splayed out in front of me like a dried up wishbone ready to be pulled.
 My phone laid face up in the center of the wishbone with its black tether up to a bud in my left ear, the other dangled.
 Silence filled my ears except for the rhythmic Click – Click – Click from the clock in the kitchen, a reminder that life was leaving me behind.
 It was September of 2017.
 I called Mom because I was at rock bottom.
 I had never cried so much in my life.
 I had crawled through grief and confusion for weeks and I wanted it gone.
 I wanted my life back.
-I wanted to go to the grocery store without feeling like a complete failure.
 I wanted to make it through one day without tears.
 The lights were out and curtains drawn.
 Muted daylight snuck in from the living room lanai and lit the floor in front of me in a dim swath.

 “What’s killing you is you think he stole your dream,” Mom said.